Data Processing Addendum for AI Narrator, Inc. Services

 (g) The Data Importer may not invoke the conduct of a sub-Processor to avoid its own liability.

 Clause 2 - Supervision

-(a) [Where the Data Exporter is established in an EU Member State:] The Supervisory Authority with responsibility for ensuring compliance by the Data Exporter with GDPR as regards the Personal Data transfer, as indicated in Annex I.C, shall act as competent Supervisory Authority.
+(a) The Supervisory Authority with responsibility for ensuring compliance by the Data Exporter with GDPR as regards the Personal Data transfer, as indicated in Annex I.C, shall act as competent Supervisory Authority.

 (b) The Data Importer agrees to submit itself to the jurisdiction of and cooperate with the competent Supervisory Authority in any procedures aimed at ensuring compliance with these Clauses.
 In particular, the Data Importer agrees to respond to enquiries, submit to audits and comply with the measures adopted by the Supervisory Authority, including remedial and compensatory measures.
 It shall provide the Supervisory Authority with written confirmation that the necessary actions have been taken.